khannoussi-malek/the-discoverer/docs/ARCHITECTURE.md

 ## Overview

-The Discoverer follows a clean architecture pattern with clear separation of concerns:
+Navo follows a clean architecture pattern with clear separation of concerns:

 ```
 ┌─────────────────────────────────────┐